-How do I become a Fitter, Faster, Better Cyclist or Runner (Chapter 3)?
+How do I become a Fitter, Faster, Better Cyclist or Runner: the detailed plan?

 Chapter 3: The detailed plan